oracle-quickstart/oci-cloudera/README.md

-# oci-cloudera
+# oci-quickstart-cloudera
-This module deploys a cluster of arbitrary size on [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/iaas) using [Cloudera Enterprise Data Hub](https://www.cloudera.com/products/enterprise-data-hub.html) v6 and Cloudera Manager v6.1.
+These is a Terraform module that deploys [Cloudera Enterprise Data Hub](https://www.cloudera.com/products/enterprise-data-hub.html) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
+It is developed jointly by Oracle and Cloudera.

 Future development will include support for EDH v5 clusters.
 In the meantime, use the [1.0.0 release](https://github.com/oci-quickstart/oci-cloudera/releases/tag/1.0.0) for v5 deployments.